fieldtrip/website/getting_started/fieldline.md

 ## Merging multiple recordings

-The researchers acquiring the data performed three subsequent recordings on the same participant in which the 8 OPM sensors were moved to different positions in the Apha1 helmet.
+In this experiment three subsequent recordings were performed on the same participant in which the 8 OPM sensors were moved to different positions in the Apha1 helmet.
 Each recording is stored in a different fif file.
 Using the example above, we can construct three raw data structures with the trials.
 After removing the noisy trials in each of the three recordings, we can average each of the recordings.

 Since channels in a FieldTrip data structure are required have a unique channel name, we cannot immediately use **[ft_appenddata](/reference/ft_appenddata)** or **[ft_appendtimelock](/reference/ft_appendtimelock)** to concatenate the data along the channel direction; we first have to rename the channels to make them unique.
 Using three separate montages to map (rename) the channels in each recording onto the corresponding names of the slots in the 3D printed helmet, we get raw data (or timelock) structures with unique channel names that can be appended.